khaimt/qa_expert/train/README.md

 In total, our training dataset contains 27720 data points (train & validation) including single questions and multi-hop questions.
 These data points are adopted and processed from available public sources or automatically generated using OpenAI Model.

+### Format
+Each data point is a Json:
++ *src*: source of data point: squad.json, drop.json, boolq.json, musicque.json or gen_qa.json
++ *question*: the question, either single question or multi-hop questions
++ *inal_answer*: the final answer of the question --> model will generate this answer in the end
++ *answer*: span answer or None --> please ignore this, just an additional field of information
++ *sub_questions*: List of single questions to answer to answer the multi-hop question.
+If len(sub_questions) == 1 --> this is *single question*, *not multi-hop question*
+    + *question*: the single question to ask
+    + *answer*: the span answer of None or missing --> please ignore this, just an additional field of information
+    + *long_answer*: the complete answer of this single question
+    + *paragraph*: the context of the single question (this is considered as the retrieved context of the single question)
+    + *unanswerable*: = True if this question is unanswerable --> you can ignore this because long_answer, note this field might be missing, default value is False.

 ### Single questions:
 We use single questions from the following sources:
   + [Squad](https://huggingface.co/datasets/squad_v2): We randomly select 4000 answerable questions + 2400 unanswerable questions.
 As the answers to these questions are spans, which are short, so we use OpenAI model to generate a complete answer given the question and context.
 The prompt we use is: [extra_files/answer_gen.txt](../extra_files/answer_gen.txt)